scraggo/scraggo.github.io/content/blog/music/meta-idea-generating-creative-content/index.md

 1. The definition of "meta idea"
 2. Discussion on how to meta ideas
 3. Categories of meta ideas
-4. I'll share a huge number of my meta ideas
+4. I'll share a number of my meta ideas
 5. I'll provide links to others' meta ideas

 ## What is a "Meta Idea"?